ncredinburgh/JavaForSmallTeams/style/600_avoid_null.md

 ## Avoid null where possible

+### Summary

-Null is a billion dollar mistake, make sure you know how to avoid it.
+Null is a billion dollar mistake, make sure you know how to avoid using it in your code.

 Try to limit the times you or your clients need to write